thatlarrypearson/telemetry-obd-log-to-csv/README.md

 ![Telemetry Weather Logging - Networking](docs/TelemetryWeatherLogging-Networking.png)

 The second view shows more of a hardware view.
 Weather data originates from WeatherFlow Tempest sensors and is transmitted to a WeatherFlow Tempest base station via a proprietary communications method.
-Using a smart phone application, the base station is configured to use WIFI provided by the computer running this software, a Raspberry Pi 4 Model B.  This Raspberry Pi provided local area network behaves like a normal WIFI hotspot/router that may or may not be connected to the Internet through an optional WIFI/Hotspot Router.
+Using a smart phone application, the base station is configured to use WIFI provided by the computer running this software, a Raspberry Pi 4 Model B.  This Raspberry Pi provided local area network behaves like a normal WIFI/hotspot/router that may or may not be connected via Ethernet to the Internet through an optional WIFI/hotspot/router.

+This method is being used for automotive weather data gathering.
+Configuring a WIFI Access Point on a Raspberry Pi 4 running ```Debian 12 bookworm``` is tricky because, in this latest release of Raspberry Pi, network configuration has been dramatically changed to a new configuration subsystem called [Network Manager](https://networkmanager.dev/).
+More rough spots need to be smoothed out. **Beware** - documentation regarding how to create a WIFI access point found on the Internet refers to the old way of configuring networks.

+Follow the instruction found in [Configuring Raspberry Pi WIFI/Hotspot/Router](docs/wifi-hotspot-router.md).
+Once you have a hotspot up and running, the weather station needs to be reconfigured/configured to work with the in-vehicle hotspot.
+Follow the instructions provided by [WeatherFlow](https://tempest.earth/).

-## Vehicle Mounting
+## Weather Station Vehicle Mounting

+Vehicle mounting requires some thought and creativity.
+Here are some [Mounting Ideas](docs/vehicle-mounting.md).

 ## Raspberry Pi Headless Operation